 Trusting God as the Artist of our life, allows us to endure the grief strokes and keeps our focus on the big reveal of God’s final masterpiece for us.

 Lord, give me the strength to trust You in the midst of grief and loss.
 Remind me to focus on seeing You face to face when all I see here is dim.
 Thank You for providing us with eternal life and with the hope of seeing our loved ones again.
 Amen.

 For basic expectations during times of grief, consider reading Good Grief by Granger E. Westberg.

-For more encouragement, visit Dallas at Feasts of Faith where you can check out her book, Feasts of Faith: Finding Jesus in the Jewish Feasts.
+For more encouragement, check out Dallas’ book, Feasts of Faith: Finding Jesus in the Jewish Feasts.

 Is God speaking to you through today's devotion?
 We'd love for you to share how this message has encouraged you to continue pursuing the God of hope.
 Scroll to the bottom of this page and leave a reply.